hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/update-by-primary-key.md

 [Optimistic Locking](../config/tags/version-control-column.md#optimistic-locking) for configuration details.

-The example above has been enhanced by adding a column `row_version` and enabling optimistic locking in the table using the `<version-control-column>` tag.
-It not detects changes in the row:
+The example above has been enhanced by adding a new column `row_version` and enabling optimistic locking in the table using the `<version-control-column>` tag.
+It now detects changes in the row:

 ```sql
 create table prepaid_account (